 Where: are you always in different locations?
 Are you working away from your main computer?
 Maybe you are using a POS system or an iPad to complete your jobs.

 Most software these days are “cloud” based, allowing you to access your data wherever you go, but how this is achieved can vary between accounting software.
 Before we get into the specific variations here, lets talk about how “cloud” based software is used.
-To put it simply there are two types of “cloud” software, the first being browser based (think Reckon) where you access your data wherever by logging in through an internet portal.
-The second, is software bought and downloaded/installed on to your computer, and data inputted into the software is then uploaded to the “cloud” for you to access on other devices with the same installed software (think MYOB AR).
+To put it simply, there are two types of “cloud” software, the first being browser based (think Reckon) where you access your data wherever by logging in through an internet portal.
+The second, is software bought and downloaded/installed onto your computer, and data inputted into the software is then uploaded to the “cloud” for you to access on other devices with the same installed software (think MYOB AR).

 Some software also allow you to install “add-ons” which are applications or programs that talk with your accounting software to fill more specific business needs, i.e POS, larger payroll specifics, receipt banks and so forth.
 Check out these links for Reckon & MYOB to see which add-ons are available:

 How: Lastly, HOW!
 How will you be using the accounting software?
 We touched a little on this above.
 It is essential for your software to work for your individual needs for seamless record keeping.
-If you intend on a number of people using your accounting software you will need to research the number of “licences” your chosen software allows for, depending on the number of people using the software you may need to pay additional costs for them to access it.
+If you intend on a number of people using your accounting software you will need to research the number of “licences” your chosen software allows for, depending on the number of people using the software, you may need to pay additional costs for them to access it.
 In addition, how many businesses are you running?
 Software like MYOB AR (the larger package) allows you to work on multiple businesses at the same time without having to purchase two subscriptions.
 The same additional costs may apply to the size of the payroll, and therefore it is important to work out how many people are on your payroll, and research which software can account for this without going over budget.

-McGregor Bookkeeping is a confident, trained and experienced user of both accounting MYOB and Reckon software.
+McGregor Accounts is a confident, trained and experienced user of both accounting MYOB and Reckon software.
 If you would like to look further in to these options, please see the links below.
 In addition, for your research options, please see links to the popular software Xero and Quickbooks, and remember to think of your Who, What, Where & How’s!

 Happy software shopping!